“I got rear-ended in a car accident in Tampa. What now?”

 Schedule your free consultation today

-It is commonly said that rear-end car accidents are always the fault of the tailing driver who rear-ended the car in front.
-While there is good reason to believe this since the driver in back is usually at fault for a rear-end collision, this is not always the case.
-In some cases, the leading driver who was rear-ended may be held fully or partially liable for the car accident.
+However, this is not always the case.
+In some cases, the leading driver who was rear-ended may be held fully or partially liable for the accident.
 Ultimately, it boils down to the concept of “negligence.”

 - The driver reverses suddenly.